 “We will go from one cliff edge on June 30 to more than two million cliff edges over time, as individuals will face their own deadlines to complete the procedure,” said Maike Bohn, co-founder of the3million, a group defending the rights of EU citizens in the UK.

-Minister Foster said the Home Office “will take a proactive approach of seeking to remind people” when the new application is due but he added that “it would be difficult to go to an automatic conversion” as people may have left the UK in the meantime.
+Minister Foster said the Home Office “will take a proactive approach of seeking to remind people” when the new application is due but he added that “it would be difficult to go to an automatic conversion” as people may have left the country in the meantime.

 5. Fading support

 Throughout the process, vulnerable groups will be the most at risk.
-In the past two years the Home Office has provided help opening the EU Settlement Resolution Centre and funded 72 organisations with £21.5 million to reach eligibile people and accompany them in the application.
+In the past two years the Home Office has provided help opening the EU Settlement Resolution Centre and funding 72 organisations with £21.5 million to reach eligibile people and accompany them in the application.
 Over 310,000 individuals have been directly supported, Foster said.

 Financial support to these organisations will continue until “at least the end of September 2021,” the minister confirmed.
 After that date, however, there is no certainty, although vulnerable people will have to continue submitting late applications, converting from pre-settled to settled status and updating their details when necessary.